thomaseleff/Bar-Assistant-Automation/community/high-west-saloon/README.md

 Instructions:

-House made hot chocolate
-heavy whipping cream
-barspoon of demerara
-simple abuelita chocolate
-add all ingredients except cream and hot chocolate into a heated goblet, add hot chocolate and finish with fresh whipped cream and grate chocolate over the top.
+Add all ingredients except cream and hot chocolate into a heated goblet, add hot chocolate and finish with fresh whipped cream and grate chocolate over the top.

 ---